Homemade Butterscotch and Daim Layer Cake with Butterscotch Frosting

 • Pre-heat the oven to 175ºC (350ºF) and prepare two 6 inch (18cm) pans.

-• Let the cakes cool a little before turning out onto a wire rack.
-Allow the cakes to cool completely.
+• Let the cakes cool a little before turning out onto a wire rack, then allow them to cool completely.

 Frosting: